SandersonHub/Project-3/README.md

 ## Installation

-1. Download the code to your favorite coding applicaiton.
+1. Clone the repository to your local machine: `git clone <repository-url>`
-2. Run "NPM Run Seed"
+2. Navigate to the project directory and install the necessary dependencies: `cd <project-folder>` and then `npm run install`
-3. Run "NPM Run Develop"
+3. Seed the database using MongoDB: `npm run seed`
-4. Finished!
+4. Run the project in development mode: `npm run develop`

 ## Usage

-Simply visit our webpage: https://just-pass-games-e7c574af99fd.herokuapp.com/ <br>
+Simply visit our webpage: [Heroku Link](https://just-pass-games-e7c574af99fd.herokuapp.com/) <br>
 It can be used to save and favorite your beloved video games! <br>

 ## Contributions